A weekend in Görlitz, Germany: A Slow Travel Guide to Saxony’s Prettiest Town

 Emmerich Hotel

 Set in a beautifully restored Renaissance building right on the historic Untermarkt, Emmerich Hotel is where history meets understated style.
 Rooms are sleek yet warm, with original architectural details and locally crafted furnishings.
-Ask for a room on the upper floor—you'll wake up to views of pastel rooftops and church spires, with the soft sound of the square below.
+Ask for a room on the upper floor, and you'll wake up to views of pastel rooftops and church spires, with the soft sound of the square below.
 The in-room breakfast option is ideal for those who like to ease into the day.
 They also offer curated walking suggestions and have a small book nook in the lounge for guests to enjoy - we love this.

 Emmerich Hotel